brianross93/consciousness/free_will_investigation_synthesis.md

 2. **The receiver/filter model provides the answer:** If consciousness is fundamental and the brain is an interface, then quantum "selection" isn't random from the perspective of consciousness — it's where consciousness *chooses* among possibilities.
 The randomness is only apparent from the physical side.

 3. **OR collapse is not standard quantum randomness.** Penrose's OR is a *non-computational* process.
 Unlike Born rule probabilities, OR involves gravitational self-energy thresholds.
-The 2025 IBM experiment suggests the outcomes may be *biased* in ways standard QM doesn't predict.
+A 2025 arXiv preprint (Tagg & Reid) reports results the authors interpret as OR-consistent; this remains unreplicated.

 4. **Even physicalists have this problem.** If you're a physicalist, you must explain why neural activity feels like "choosing" when it's deterministic computation.
 At least our model provides a *mechanism* where something other than prior physical states influences outcomes.